moode-player/docs/setup_guide.md

 # 5. Pi Imager Tutorial

-Moode requires using the official Raspberry Pi Imager to configure the OS image before writing it to an SD Card.
+Moode requires using the official Raspberry Pi Imager to configure the release image before writing it to the boot media.
 Follow these step by step instructions to carry out this process.

-__IMPORTANT!__ The image must be configured with a userid, password and SSH enabled or Moode will not function correctly.
+__IMPORTANT!__ The image must be configured with a login userid/password and SSH enabled or Moode will not function correctly.

 1. [Download](https://www.raspberrypi.com/software/) the official Raspberry Pi Imager.
 <div style="margin-bottom:1em"><img src="images/imager_1.png" width="400px"></div>